 Although these medications can help alleviate symptoms, they may cause side effects.
 Potential side effects include dry mouth and constipation.

-Dry mouth can lead you to drink more fluid than is recommended.
+A dry mouth can lead you to drink more fluid than is recommended.
 This can cause an uptick in your overall OAB symptoms.
-If you have dry mouth, try to sip small amounts of water throughout the day.
+If you have a dry mouth, try to sip small amounts of water throughout the day.
 There are also OTC products that can help reduce feelings of dry mouth, including:

 - sugar-free candy or gum, which can stimulate the flow of saliva